dotnet/csharplang/spec/expressions.md

 }\
 }

 The example above illustrates a common pattern of using the names of fields as parameter names in an instance constructor.
-In the example, the simple names x and y refer to the parameters, but that does not prevent the member access expressions this.x and this.y from accessing the fields. *end example*\]
+In the example, the simple names x and y refer to the parameters, but that does not prevent the member access expressions this.x and this.y from accessing the fields.

 ### Parenthesized expressions